-Again, try to make a cake without measuring utensils and you’re going to have a bad time.
+Again, try to make a cake without measuring cups and measuring spoons.
+You're going to have a bad time.
 I look for a set that is easy to store and can be washed in the dishwasher.

 Metal sets aren't as sexy as their colorful plastic counterparts, but they last longer and are easier to clean.

 This metal set has a nifty ring to keep all of your measuring tools together, and they're stackable to save space.
 This is a great deal at $9.97 with Prime shipping.

 Don't forget your liquid measuring cup.
 I love this Oxo Good Grips angled measuring cup for $7.99 with Prime shipping, because you can see your measurement from above as well as from the side.

 While some people favor an electric can opener, I've found that there's nothing better than a sturdy and reliable manual can opener.